FOLLOW US

 You can apply for an extension of up to 90 days before your tourist card and entry stamp expire.
 Apply and pay the fee at any SAIME (immigration service) office (in Spanish).
 If you live in Venezuela, you must apply at the main regional SAIME office of the state where you are living.

-If you overstay your allowed time, you may be arrested and fined when leaving Venezuela.
+If you overstay your allowed time, you may be arrested and fined when trying to leave Venezuela.

 Dual nationality